meredith-wenjunwu/water-cooked-beef-recipe/readme.md

    Here, I throw them out, but you could leave them there.

 4. Then, put in garlic slices, ginger and the white part of the green onion.
-Fry till you can the garlic turning gold but not brown.
+Fry till the garlic turning gold but not brown.

 ![image-20181031115923788](./spices.jpeg)